biocatiit/website/content/pages/about_fiber.rst

 with a high power muscle stimulator (Aurora Scientific 701B).
 Also available are fast shutters, capable of 0.5 ms exposures, various storage oscilloscopes for measuring timing.
-For remote controlled solution exchange we have four Hamilton Microlab 500 series dual syringe pumps equipped with multiway valves.
+For remote controlled solution exchange we have four Hamilton Microlab 500 series dual syringe pumps equipped with multi-way valves.
 We also have one Aurora 600A (Linux based) and one Aurora 605 A (windows based) AD/DA data acquisition and control systems.